Meeds-io/whitepaper/en/2-deeds.md

 ## 2.2.
 Deeds supply

 The WoM will ultimately supply a limited amount of Deeds.
-Each Deed includes a predefined maximum number of users and offers a capacity of Meeds rewarding (Minting Power).
+Each Deed includes a predefined maximum number of users and offers a capacity of rewarding (Minting Power).
 The term ‘user’ here and hereafter designates any type of employee, worker, freelancer, volunteer etc.

 There are four types of Deeds, each providing different capabilities in terms of number of users, voting rights in a city (see 2.7) or minting power, the rarest being the most powerful :